kjpou1/ml_project_template/README.md

 - The REST API validates all input data before processing and returns helpful error messages in case of validation issues.
 - The server is designed for production and can be scaled using tools like **Docker** or **Kubernetes**.

 ---

+### `predict_fasthtml_app.py`
+A FastHTML-based web application designed as a lightweight frontend interface to interact with the REST API.
+It:
+- Provides an elegant and responsive HTML interface for input submission.
+- Communicates with the FastAPI `predict_rest_api` to send user inputs and display results.
+- Handles validation errors returned by the REST API and presents them in a user-friendly format.

+#### Key Features:
+- **User-Friendly Interface**:
+  - A responsive form to input prediction data, styled with clean HTML and CSS for ease of use.
+- **Integration with REST API**:
+  - Sends POST requests to the FastAPI service's `/predict` endpoint.
+  - Processes responses and displays results or error messages dynamically.

+---